awsdocs/amazon-redshift-developer-guide/doc_source/r_CTAS_examples.md

 from event;
 ```

-The following statement applies even distribution to the table but does not define an explicit sort key:
+The following statement applies even distribution to the table but doesn't define an explicit sort key\.

 ```
 create table eventdisteven